 Little tips that are going to make a big difference

-I really enjoyed the way Alice shared little tips with the audience that are not strictly speaking related to cooking, but are nonetheless important.
-For example, giving kids vegetables for their after school snack.
-They are very hungry at that time of the day, so it is surprisingly how easily they will eat food they would normally reject.
+I really enjoyed the way Alice shared little tips with the audience that are not strictly speaking related to cooking but are nonetheless important.
+For example, giving kids vegetables for their after-school snack.
+They are very hungry at that time of the day, so it is surprising how easily they will eat food that they would normally reject.